lucia-auth/lucia/documentation/content/main/basics/users.md

 ### Create a primary key

-You can create primary keys alongside the user, which will be used when authenticating the user.s
+You can create primary keys alongside the user, which will be used when authenticating the user.

 #### With a password key